baebb/ln-gifts-api-docs/source/index.html.md

 # Rate limits

 Requests are rate limited to prevent abuse and encourage best practises.
-Please use webhooks instead of querying `/gift` to get create or redeem confirmations.
+Please use the `notify` option at gift creation instead of querying `/gift` to notification of gift redemption.

 # Create Gift